 Winters in Boise are known to be cold and snowy, although Boise is not necessarily as snowy as you may expect (depending on where you come from in the US).

-The average annual snowfall in Boise is 18 inches, which is less than the national average of 28 inches.
-Between the end of November and the beginning of February in Boise, the average rainfall is 18 inches.
+The average annual snowfall in Boise is around 18 inches, which is less than the national average of 28 inches.
+Between the end of November and the beginning of February, the average rainfall is 18 inches.

-A foot and a half of snow may seem excessive to those unfamiliar with the area, but in reality, it is not that much.
+A foot and a half of snow may seem excessive to those unfamiliar with the area, but in reality, it is not that much and it is needed for all the winter activities that surround the city.

 Best Things to Do in Boise in Winter

-1. See the Boise Garden aGlow at the Idaho Botanical Garden
+1. See the Winter Garden aGlow at the Idaho Botanical Garden

-Seeing gardens blooming with flowers in spring or summer is one thing, but seeing it aglow in winter is another.
+Seeing gardens blooming with flowers in spring or summer is one thing, but seeing them ‘aglow’ in winter is another!

 You can check out the stunning display of over 400,000 shimmering lights beautifully displayed throughout the holiday season at the Idaho Botanical Garden’s annual Winter Garden aGlow.